emilbjornson/massivemimobook/README.md

 For further information about the monograph, please visit: [https://www.massivemimobook.com](https://www.massivemimobook.com)

-The package contains a simulation environment, based on Matlab, that can be used to reproduce all the simulation results in monograph.
-We hope that the code will support the learning of the Massive MIMO topic and also serve as a baseline for further research endeavors. *We encourage you to also perform reproducible research!*
+The package contains a simulation environment, based on Matlab, that can be used to reproduce all the simulation results in the monograph.
+We hope that the code will support you in the learning of the Massive MIMO topic and also serve as a baseline for further research endeavors. *We encourage you to also perform reproducible research!*

 ## Abstract of the Monograph